-In the modern-day distance economy, where the talent competition grows more and more cut-throat as remote job openings garner hundreds upon thousands of eager applicants, fine-tuning your hiring strategy to foster strong candidate relationships can make the difference between a candidate accepting or rejecting an offer.
+In the distance economy, the talent competition continues to grow more cut-throat as remote jobs garner hundreds upon thousands of eager applicants.
+Fine-tuning your hiring strategy to foster a strong candidate relationship makes the difference between a candidate accepting or rejecting an offer.

-For candidates like Seth Waterman, feeling prioritized and valued during the interview process made accepting the position of Partner Sales Director at Databricks, a leading cloud-based data engineering company, seem like a no-brainer.
+For candidates like Seth Waterman, feeling prioritized during the interview process made accepting the role of Partner Sales Director at Databricks a no-brainer.

-With GoodTime in their tech stack, Databricks manages to streamline their hiring to win over Seth and other stellar candidates.
-And that’s not all: thanks to GoodTime’s interviewer training paths, Databricks increased the size of their interviewer pool, allowing them to move candidates forward faster and deliver quick and easy candidate experiences.
+With GoodTime in their tech stack, Databricks streamlines their hiring to win over Seth and other stellar candidates.
+But that’s not all.
+Thanks to GoodTime’s interviewer training paths, Databricks increased the size of their interviewer pool, allowing them to move candidates forward faster and deliver quick and easy candidate experiences.

 Read on to learn how GoodTime helped Seth accept Databricks’ job offer by boosting one of the most defining factors in every interview: the candidate relationship.